 Note that using SSL encrypted communication is not allowed in all countries.
 Please check with your local authorities whether you are permitted to use encryption.

-The client has been tested with the official Python 2.3.5, 2.4.4 and 2.5.2 installers, but should also work for prior patch level releases.
-Python 2.2 and below are not supported.
+The client has been tested with the official Python 2.5, 2.6 and 2.7 installers.
+Python 2.4 and below are not supported.